 California Revealed is one of three national sites for the Community Archiving Workshop Regional Training of Trainers (TOT) program, supported by a grant from the Institute of Museum and Library Services, in partnership with the Association of Moving Image Archivists (AMIA).
 TOT programs are being hosted by Recollection Wisconsin and the Metropolitan Government Archives at the Nashville Public Library in Tennessee.
 Thanks to this funding, California Revealed now has kits available for basic film inspection, VHS digitization and audiocassette digitization that CAW hosts can use for demonstration purposes.

 Since 2019, California Revealed has worked with staff from regional partner organizations to provide hands-on training, covering the essentials of care and preservation of archival collections.
 The following partners have hosted a local CAW at their organization:

 - Sacramento Room, Sacramento Public Library - included collections from the Sacramento Room, Sacramento Public Library; West Sacramento Historical Society; and Galt Historical Society

 - African American Museum and Library Oakland (AAMLO)

 - Bishop Paiute Shoshone Cultural Center and Museum

 - Karuk Tribal Libraries

 California Revealed seeks to expand CAWs to other regions in the state by offering up to $1,500 in funding on a reimbursement basis to plan and host a local Community Archiving Workshop, using the CAW's Training of Trainers toolkit.
-Collaborating with multiple organizations is strongly encouraged to support regional networks.
+Training will be provided by the California Revealed team.
+Collaborating with multiple organizations and community members is strongly encouraged to support regional networks.

 Contact Pamela Vadakan, Director, California Revealed